Life is a Roller-Coaster

 If we were having coffee I would tell you that this week for me has contained ups and down even during 24 hours of the same day.

-As a Christian I know that I shouldn’t be so affected by outer circumstances but I am who I am and I am and not yet able to say that I am not affected.
-At school I had a teacher who meant everything to me.
+As a Christian, I know that I shouldn’t be so affected by outer circumstances but I am who I am and I am and not yet able to say that I am not affected.
+At school, I had a teacher who meant everything to me.
 What I have been taught of things of interest goes back directly to his teaching on languages, Danish, Latin, History, Art.
-At the time he said of me that I was very sensitive and my twin brother was the rational one.
+At the time he said to me that I was very sensitive and my twin brother was the rational one.
 I believed he was right, but the word sensitive was new to me and I didn’t know myself so well at the age of fourteen to really understand it.

-Last Sunday I posted a question with a picture to a group of Historical Copenhagen.
+Last Sunday I posted a question with a picture at a group of Historical Copenhagen.
 I remembered that new pictures were not accepted, but I felt that my picture illustrated my question.
 Where had the dragons gone at the Dragon Fountain in Copenhagen, where my grandparents secretly had met soon after WWI had ended?
-To me a very important question and I knew that within five minutes some expert would have told me and I could have taken down the photo.
+To me, a very important question and I knew that within five minutes some expert would have told me and I could have taken down the photo.
 Soon some other member wrote that the picture was too new and the admins wouldn’t like it.
 I repeated that I would soon remove it.
 He was kind to send me an old picture with the big dragons still on the fountain.
 I was just going to change the picture when I couldn’t find the group anymore.
 What came up was a picture of a handyman with his tools saying that I could have no admittance to the group.
 I found it whole and sound at my husband’s devices and started to feel heavy in my stomach.
-That meant that I was blocked !
+That meant that I was blocked!
 How could they do that to me?
 I had not bothered anybody just wanted to know something important.
-With difficulties I found the names of the admins, but I was not sure to get through with a message.
+With difficulties, I found the names of the admins, but I was not sure to get through with a message.
 I wrote to a friend who is very active in the group but he had severe pains and could not help.
 The next day I got in contact with an admin who tried to help me, but he couldn’t find me.
 He contacted the head admin who said he had punished me.
 I told him that

 I suffered from the consequences of my act and wanted to be taken in again.

-After a long pause I was unblocked and I could seek membership once more.
+After a long pause, I was unblocked and I could seek membership once more.
 Again I had to wait for hours to be accepted.
 Since then I still haven’t asked about the disappearing dragons.

 The day I was taken into the group again I found a post from a fellow blogger and author Stephen Bentley with his blog expatinbacolod.com.
 He had commented on a post I wrote last week on being inspired by fellow bloggers when you find somebody with similar interests.
-In this case it was the interest about the impact of the WWII on people who lived at the time in different countries.
-The counterpoint to the blocking incident mentioned above came when I realised that Stephen Bentley decided to start writing a book on his paternal grandfather who was saved from drowning as the battle ship “Prince of Wales” was targeted and torpedoed by Japanese pilots in the Pacific Ocean during WWII.
+In this case, it was the interest about the impact of the WWII on people who lived at the time in different countries.
+The counterpoint to the blocking incident mentioned above came when I realised that Stephen Bentley decided to start writing a book on his paternal grandfather who was saved from drowning as the battleship “Prince of Wales” was targeted and torpedoed by Japanese pilots in the Pacific Ocean during WWII.
 See the historic and impressive You Tube video here.